Rampage (franchise)

 Rampage is a series of video games released by Midway (1986–2009) and Warner Bros.
-Interactive Entertainment (2009–present) for the arcade and various consoles.
-The basic premise of the games is that, due to experiment-related accidents, the player controls a human transformed into a giant monster.
-The gameplay revolves around the player using their chosen monster to destroy cities around the world while attacking or avoiding police and military forces.
+Interactive Entertainment (2009–present) for arcades and consoles.
+Due to experiment-related accidents, the player controls a human transformed into a giant monster.
+The player using their chosen monster to destroy cities around the world while attacking or avoiding police and military forces.

 A film adaptation was released in 2018.

 Premise

-Humans have been undergoing strange transformations into giant animalistic kaijus due to experiments conducted by the evil and corrupt Scumlabs.
-These monsters proceed to travel through the United States, around the globe, into space and eventually through time itself destroying (and occasionally devouring) everything in sight.
-Heavy inspiration is drawn from various monster movies such as King Kong and 20 Million Miles to Earth.
-George was turned into a giant ape, Lizzie was turned into a giant dinosaur, and Ralph was turned into a giant werewolf.
+Humans have been undergoing strange mutations into giant animalistic monsters due to experiments conducted by the nefarious Scumlabs.
+These monsters proceed to travel across Earth and beyond, ravaging everything in sight.
+Heavy inspiration is drawn from various monster movies such as King Kong and 1957's 20 Million Miles to Earth.
+The series' three most famous characters are George, a scientist transformed into a gorilla-like monster; Lizzie, a woman transformed into a reptilian monster; and Ralph, a man transformed into a monster akin to werewolves.